missing-semester-cn/missing-semester-cn.github.io/shell-tools.md

 drwx------+ 47 user group 1.5K Jan 12 18:08 ..
 ```

-You will probably want to consult [`man ls`](http://man7.org/linux/man-pages/man1/ls.1.html) for this.
 <!-- ls -lath --color=auto -->

 1. Write bash functions  `marco` and `polo` that do the following.